How and why a VarioRAM works

 Now for the tricky part and why they bothered.
 At low RPMs (below 5200) the top runners are connected and sealed to the lower runners.
 This has several effects:

 1) The intake runner length is MUCH longer, about 9″ longer in fact, which means that the optimal charging RPM for tuned resonance induction is much lower.
 That means that more air will get into the cylinder at lower RPM.
-This effectively boosts low end torque, below 4000 RPM there is a notable difference.
-This is also because the air velocity through the single throttle body is increased, which aides in cylinder charging (same old how much air).
+This effectively boosts low-end torque, below 4000 RPM there is a notable difference.
+This is also because the air velocity through the single throttle body is increased, which aids in cylinder charging (same old how much air).